5 Best Bluestacks Alternatives

 Bluestacks works fine but it is heavy software and slows down the system.
 It is also very basic and lacks the developer-oriented features.
 So, you might want to know some good alternatives to Bluestacks.
-So, here is the list of 5 best alternatives to Bluestacks app player.
+So, here is the list of 5 best alternatives to the Bluestacks Android emulator.

 Here is the list of best alternatives to Bluestacks.
-These software are also good Android Emulators to rAndroidoid apps on the desktop.
+These Android Emulators are also good Android Emulators to Android apps on the desktop.

 1. Console OS

-Console OS is not just an Android Emulator to run Android apps, but it is much powerful for being an advanced software.
+Console OS is not just an Android Emulator to run Android apps, but it is much powerful for being advanced software.
 It is like a Linux distribution to install on your PC along with Windows and run Android apps.

 Console OS allows you to run two different apps side-by-side.

 Before installing, you should check if your system supports Console OS.
-The tool has been optimised for certain chip architectures.
+The tool has been optimized for certain chip architectures.
 So, it is not available for devices with NVIDIA or AMD.
 Check the official website for more details.

 2. NOX App Player

 NOX App Player is also a similar kind of Android emulator for experiencing Android apps on the desktop.
 It is based on Android Android 4.4.2. it is stable, fast and reliable.

-It supports Google Play Store for downloading apps.
+It supports the Google Play Store for downloading apps.
 It also supports external mouse and keyboard.
 You can enjoy most of the Android apps including games on your PC.

 Also see: Best Android Emulators

 3. YouWave Android Emulator

 YouWave is another good Bluestacks alternative to bring Android experience on a Windows-based system.
-It is available for both 32 bit and 64 bit Windows platform.
-Not just running Android apps, it also supports multi-player online games.
-So, you will enjoy wide range of gaming
+It is available for both 32 bit and 64 bit Windows platforms.
+Not just running Android apps, it also supports multiplayer online games.
+So, you will enjoy a wide range of gaming

 YouWave is based on VirtualBox and may reduce the performance of your system.
-If you give adequate resources to Android environment, it will run fine.
+If you give adequate resources to the Android environment, it will run fine.